Logo

 2. Where is the Location of the Flame Sensor on a Furnace?

-The flame sensor is usually located near the burner assembly in a gas furnace, the area where the flame is produced.
-It is a small, thin metal rod mounted on a bracket that extends into the flame to detect its presence when the furnace is operating.
+The flame sensor location on furnace systems is typically near the burner assembly, where the flame is produced.
+It usually appears as a small, thin metal rod mounted on a bracket so the sensor tip sits directly in the flame or just beside the ignitor.
+To find the furnace flame sensor location:

 The flame sensor is usually located near the burner assembly in a gas furnace (Source: AZParts)